JamesSwift/localbytes-plug-pm/README.md

 # Firmware File Too Big

-As there isn't enough space left on the factory smart plugs to store new firmware while it is being flashed.
-You can try flashing the <a href="http://ota.tasmota.com/tasmota/release/tasmota-minimal.bin.gz">Tasmota minimal</a> firmware first, before then building and flashing this project.
+If there isn't enough space left on the factory smart plugs to store new firmware while it is being flashed, you can try flashing the <a href="http://ota.tasmota.com/tasmota/release/tasmota-minimal.bin.gz">Tasmota minimal</a> firmware first, before then building and flashing this project.

 # Calibration